 The bail for each county is set according to a schedule that is posted at each jail facility and available in court.
 The judge can set a different amount of bail, during a bail hearing, however.
-The standard Felony Bail Schedule for San Diego County can be found HERE.
+The standard Felony Bail Schedule for San Diego County can be found on the county courts site.

 How Much is Bail at the San Diego Central Jail?

 To figure out how much bail will be required to get someone released from jail, you can complete the felony bail worksheet .